d3v3l0p3r1/StockChecker/README.md

 The level of access to the data.
 In the IRepository abstraction, I encapsulate all the logic for storing and changing data.

 ### API client
-In the IRedditClient, I encapsulate the logic of the request in an external system.
+In the [IRedditClient](src/ReditApi/Abstractions/IRedditClient.cs), I encapsulate the logic of the request in an external system.
 Polling has also been added to this client.
 A retry and request rate limit has also been added to this client.

 ### Processors
 The processor contains logic for processing data from IRedditClient and also storing data in IRepository.

+## Summary